-Oh, and while there be sure not to miss the world-famous L’As du Fallafel.
-Located at number 34 Rue des Rosiers, I’ve never tasted such good falafel (and at such a good price too!).
+Oh, and while in Le Marais, be sure not to miss the world-famous L’As du Fallafel.
+Serving fantastic vegan food, this eatery is located at number 34 Rue des Rosiers and it’s pretty safe to say that I’ve never tasted such good falafel (and at such a good price too!).
 In order to make the most of your time in Le Marais district, I highly recommend following this free and self-guided Le Marais walking tour.

 Trailing ivy covers the house at the end of the road and the cobbled nature of the alley means that few cars can, or even will venture up this narrow lane.
 Rue des Barres is the perfect location to sip on an espresso and escape the hustle Led bustle of le Marais.